lyqht/awesome-supabase/CONTRIBUTING.md

 > These guidelines are referenced from [awesome-quantified-self's contributing guidelines](https://github.com/woop/awesome-quantified-self/blob/master/contributing.md).

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md), and is licensed by [CC0 1.0 Universal](./LICENSE).

 By participating in this project you agree to abide by its terms.

 ## Adding an item to the awesome list